blue-stone-j/blue-stone-j.github.io/_posts/computer/2022-11-25-computer-network.md

 ##### forward proxy

 User A send a request to proxy server and specify destination(server B).
-Proxy server transfer the request to server B and transfer respond to userA after receiving from server B. User A hide behind proxy server from server B. In this case, user A konw there is a proxy server.
+Proxy server transfer the request to server B and transfer respond to userA after receiving from server B. User A hide behind proxy server from server B. In this case, user A known there is a proxy server.

 ##### reverse proxy